 Read more about things to do in London

 Famous for its rich British heritage as well as its world renowned University, the picturesque city of Cambridge, set on the river Cam, makes a welcome change of pace from the commotion of London.
 While Cambridge University—a medieval building and the seventh oldest university in the world—is one of the city’s principal attractions, there are another 30 colleges in the city, each with their own unique architectural attractions.
 The college buildings form an impressive array running along the riverbank, a popular stretch of the city known as the ‘Backs’ and although it’s not possible to walk the length of the Backs on foot, a river tour offers some great photo opportunities.
 For a real flavor of old English culture, take a punting tour along the river and allow your punt guide to fill you in on the history while you float peacefully downstream—you can also give punting a go yourself, but be warned, as many over-enthusiastic tourists have toppled overboard!
 If you decide to visit some of the college grounds, make sure you check out the famous King’s Chapel at King’s College, the Bridge of Sighs at St.John’s and the Great Court and Wren Library at Trinity College.

-Cambridge’s small and flat center makes walking around the sights a breeze, but those hoping to explore a little further can hire bicycles or join a cycle tour of the city.
+Cambridge’s small and flat center makes walking around the sights a breeze, but those hoping to explore a little further can hire bicycles or take a hop-on hop-off bus tour of Cambridge.
 You could head out to the Imperial War Museum in Duxford, Europe’s leading aviation museum where the summer months offer a schedule of dramatic air displays, or take in a winery tour at Chilford Hall’s vineyard.

 Two Days in Dover